ashishsubedi/discord_bot/Readme.md

 - [x] Plays Rock Paper Scissors game and swear you with British Swears

 ### Feel free to recommend and contribute anything.
-### Will organize the file structure better so that contribution can be added easily.
+### :heavy_check_mark: Will organize the file structure better so that contribution can be added easily.